State of Uttar Pradesh v. Raj Narain: Facts

-Judgement
+Judgement and aftermath

-On 12 June 1975, Justice Jagmohanlal Sinha found Gandhi guilty of electoral malpractices.
-Sinha declared the election verdict in the Rae Bareilly constituency "null and void", and barred Gandhi from holding elected office for six years.
+In a landmark verdict on June 12, 1975, Justice Jagmohanlal Sinha found Gandhi guilty of electoral malpractices.
+The court invalidated Indira Gandhi's election from Rae Bareilly constituency and barred her from contesting another election for six years.
 While Sinha had dismissed charges of bribery, he had found Indira guilty of misusing government machinery as a government employee herself.
 The court order gave the Congress (R) twenty days to make arrangements to replace Gandhi in her official posts.

+Indira Gandhi, faced with the loss of her parliamentary seat and the post of the Prime Minister, filed an appeal to the Supreme Court of India.
+The case was heard by Justice V. R. Krishna Iyer, sitting as vacation judge of the Supreme Court.
+On June 24 1975, Justice Iyer granted only a conditional stay, not the absolute stay as requested by Gandhi's counsel Nani Palkhivala.
+On 7 November 1975, the Supreme Court of India formally overturned the conviction.

-This was unprecedented.
-Its impact finally led to the fall of Congress regime at the centre immediately after emergency.
-Raj Narain became a national hero for overthrowing Gandhi's and the Congress's regime after 30 years of independence, initially by trouncing Gandhi in judicial battle and later in 1977 Loksabha elections.
+The legal battle and enduring political turmoil eventually led to the fall of Congress regime at the centre after two years in the 1977 Indian general election.
+Raj Narain became a national hero for overthrowing Gandhi's and the Congress's regime after 30 years of independence, initially by prevailing in the judicial battle and later in 1977 Loksabha elections.
 This fulfilled an unrealised dream of his friend and mentor Ram Manohar Lohia.
-Gandhi appealed the verdict to the Supreme Court of India, which granted a conditional stay of execution on the ruling on 24 June 1976.
-On 7 November 1976, the Supreme Court of India formally overturned the conviction.

 Significance

 The Times of India compared the verdict to "firing the Prime Minister for a traffic ticket".
 The Congress (R) also staged numerous protests across the country in support of Gandhi.
-However, the verdict helped galvanize the opposition political parties, who demanded that Indira Gandhi resign from office immediately.
+However, the verdict galvanized the opposition political parties, who demanded that Indira Gandhi resign from office immediately.
 Jayaprakash Narayan, the leader of the Janata Morcha, a coalition of opposition political parties, called for a campaign of civil disobedience to oust Indira's government.
-On 25 June 1975, a state of emergency was declared by the President of India, Fakhruddin Ali Ahmed, upon the advice of Prime Minister Gandhi.
-The government argued that the political disorder was a threat to national security.
+Dissatisfied with the partial stay of execution, Indira Gandhi declared a state of emergency across the country on June 25, 1975—the very next day after Supreme Court ruling—citing internal and external threats to the country.

 Using the sweeping powers granted by the emergency decree, thousands of opposition leaders and activists were arrested, press censorship was introduced and elections were postponed.
-During this period, Gandhi's Congress (R) used its parliamentary majority to amend the Indian Constitution and overwrite the law that she had been found guilty of violating.
+In protest of the emergency, Palkhivala resigned as Gandhi's lawyer.
+During this period, Congress (R) used its parliamentary majority to introduce Thirty-ninth Amendment of the Constitution of India, to put the election of the President, the Vice President, the Prime Minister and the Speaker of the Lok Sabha beyond judicial review.

+The Emergency lasted until March 1977, during which time elections were postponed, civil liberties were curtailed, and the press was heavily censored.
 When the government finally called elections in 1977, the opposition Janata Party alliance defeated Gandhi's Congress (R) party.
 Raj Narain defeated Indira Gandhi in the Rae Bareilly constituency by a margin of 55,200 votes.